peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 * A new CBOREncodeOptions object.

 ### And
-    public CBOREncodeOptions And​(CBOREncodeOptions o) Returns an options object containing the flags shared by this and another options object.
+    @Deprecated public CBOREncodeOptions And​(CBOREncodeOptions o) Deprecated.
+<div class='deprecationComment'>May be removed in a later version.
+Option classes in this library will
+ follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.</div>

 **Parameters:**